Educational Testing

 AALAACS@MSN.COM

-Email is always the quickest way to contact me.
+Email at AALAACS@MSN.COM is always the quickest and preferred way to contact me.

 How does a child qualify for the Gifted or AGP program?